Home Compare AMT vs SPG

 Profitability

-Both profiles are strong on profitability, but Simon Property Group, Inc. leads clearly.
+Both rank well on profitability, but Simon Property Group, Inc. still holds a clear edge.

 Valuation